cysouw/diathesis/text/c06_adverbials.md

 ### Adverbials and adverbs

 Adverbials are defined here strictly syntactically as a word or phrase that modifies the main predicate of a sentence.
-When such an adverbial consists of a single word that cannot be used in other syntactic functions, then such a word is called an \textsc{adverb}.
+When such an adverbial consists of a single word that cannot be used in other syntactic functions, then such a word is called an [adverb]{.smallcaps}.
 There exist an arguably rather small class of such purely adverbial words in German with restricted semantic possibilities, namely local, e.g. *hier, oben, dort* \Next[a], temporal, e.g. *gestern, später, immer* \Next[b], causal, e.g. *deshalb, dennoch, folglich* \Next[c] and modal, e.g. *ebenfalls, fast, ganz* \Next[d].

 \ex.
  \a.
 Das Flugzeug ist dort gelandet.